Over 100 years of revolutionary cars

 Rolls-Royce's Business Development

-The 1990’s led to further changes in ownership with BMW Group buying the rights to produce Rolls-Royce cars, building a brand-new manufacturing facility.
-Goodwood was built just 10 miles from Sir Henry Royce’s home in West Sussex.
+A short time after, BMW Group bought the rights to produce Rolls-Royce cars, building a brand-new manufacturing facility.
+Goodwood was built 10 miles from Sir Henry Royce’s home in West Sussex and opened in 2003.

 Designed by renowned British architect, Sir Nicholas Grimshaw, the buildings are created to blend into the English countryside and to have as little impact upon the environment as possible.
-First opened in 2003, the living roof is home to an array of plant life improving insulation and reducing rain run-off.
+The living roof is home to an array of plant life improving insulation and reducing rain run-off.
 It is here that Rolls-Royce has re-imagined the future.

 Rolls-Royce is a piece of British heritage and Rolls-Royce cars stay classic and true no matter the era.
 However, Rolls-Royce is always ahead of technology and one of their latest and most significant advancements has been a new multi-adaptable aluminium spaceframe chassis.
 By designing this all-adaptable spaceframe, Rolls-Royce has ‘laid the keel’ to guarantee the future of a business which has kept afloat through successive recessions for 113 years.